How to Get Rid of Mosquitoes Inside the House Naturally: 10 DIY Hacks

 6. DIY Mosquito Repellent Candles

-1. Melt beeswax and add a few drops of citronella or lemongrass essential oil.
+1. Melt beeswax and mix in a few drops of citronella or lemongrass essential oil.

-2. Pour this mixture into a container with a wick.
+2. Pour the blend into a container with a wick.

 5. Enhancing Outdoor Mosquito Control